leal26/joby_challenge/docs/installation.rst

 Installation
 ***************************************

-In main directory of the library run the following to install:
+Open a command line in the main directory and run the following to install the
+library:

 .. code-block:: python